KenjiE20/openttdiscord/README.md

 ## About
 This bot is currently very early, expect things to not work

 This bot connects a discord channel to an OpenTTD server via the Admin Port and passes chat messages between the two.
-It also gives status updates to the discord channel (e.g. player joins, new companyies, etc.)
+It also gives status updates to the discord channel (e.g. player joins, new companies, etc.)

 ## Getting Started